homan-uppu/writing/2-Essays/Fear equality.md

 And this is precisely what leads to the paradox that we see in society today.
 There is a small fraction of individuals in this world that have found it easier than ever to get what they want because they've built the intuition for how to operate in an extremely asymmetric world, whereas those that haven't are quite vocal about how it's becoming much more difficult to get what they want (e.g. to have a nice home, affording kids, eating 3 healthy meals a day, and fulfilling basic human desires).

-This paradox exists because even though it's easier than ever to manifest our ideas, create value in the world and capture that value to afford the the things we want, most of us don't have the intuition to do this well.
-(5).
+This paradox exists because even though it's easier than ever to manifest our ideas, create value in the world and capture that value to afford the the things we want, most of us don't have the intuition to do this well [^5].
 For example: the salaries for useful jobs (e.g. software engineer) will skyrocket because there is unlimited demand for those who can operate well in such asymmetry, while yet most candidates applying for the job will be rejected and feel that the market is bad.
 This paradox is accelerating and will penetrate every domain as it's a direct reflection of asymmetry.

 By "intuition", I mean the instinctive force that can be felt.
 It's a sort of muscle memory that pulls you to do things a certain way.
 It is not active, conscious thinking about what to do.

 Because intuition exists in the realm of feeling, it's often felt as an emotion.
 For example, a company founder with great intuition feels appropriate fear that guides them in the right direction.
-They fear hiring the wrong person because they know through experience how dangerous that is, whereas a novice founder likely doesn't have the same fear, and therefore will burn themselves.
-(6)
+They fear hiring the wrong person because they know through experience how dangerous that is, whereas a novice founder likely doesn't have the same fear, and therefore will burn themselves. [^6]

 This difference in intuition is also why advice is interpreted differently.
 You can tell someone to be very cautious about who they hire, but unless they cultivate the intuitive emotional response to guide them, they'll invariably not internalize the advice optimally - in the way that it was intended by the person who told them.